xaihang/js-code-challenges/JEST.md

 ## Jest Setup
 To set up a Jest environment for your project, you will need to follow these general steps:

 1. Install Jest as a dev dependency in your project using a package manager like npm or yarn.
-For example, you can run `npm install --save-dev jest` in your project directory to install Jest.
+For example, you can run `npm install jest` in your project directory to install Jest.

 1. Create a test directory in your project and add your test files with the `.test.js` or `.spec.js` extension.
 Jest will automatically find and run these tests.